Here are some of the best bass fishing lures for tried-and-true consistency.

 Looking to add a few new baits to your collection?
-There are thousands of options to choose from, from well-known brands to local start-ups.
+There are thousands of hard baits, soft plastics and buzzbaits to choose from, from well-known brands to local start-ups.

-We can’t claim to know about every great bait on the planet, nor can we say what exactly will work in your neck of the woods, but we have collected 10 of our favorites below for your perusal.
+We can't claim to know about every great bait on the planet, nor can we say what exactly will work in your neck of the woods or with your rod and reel, but we have collected 10 of our favorites below for your perusal.

 With an impressive run of public review and a unique, long-bodied design, this lure already has a reputation for helping anglers to notch extremely productive bass fishing sessions.

 Capture the hogs while they're hungry for crawfish with the Dahlberg.